 My mother was almost never at a loss for words.
 Between that and her hyper-ventilating she managed to quickly squeak out, “My name’s Polly.
 I’m here with my family, and my nephew bet me I wouldn’t come and knock on your door!”

 Still speaking quickly and short of breath she said, "He’s Billy, and he’s the one down at that car" as she pointed behind her.
 As they both looked in that direction my cousin Billy was standing on top of the car to catch a glimpse of what was going on.
 His mouth was a gaped with his hands on top of his head, as if he was holding it to keep from exploding!

 “Come on, let’s go see Billy.”
-Elvis stuck out his elbow, my mom cradled her hand in the crook of his elbow between is forearm and his bicep and turned towards the car.
+Elvis stuck out his elbow, my mom cradled her hand in the crook of his elbow, between his forearm and bicep as they turned towards the car.

 Elvis was pulled back by a host of security guards that had followed them down the driveway.
-Everybody applauded at the sight and actions of Elvis, many of the other girls hanging on the fence just stared in silence.
+Everybody applauded at the sight and actions of Elvis.
+Many of the other girls hanging on the fence just stared in silence.
 As Elvis was led away he turned back to my mom, waved, smiled, winked and said, "Don't do this again!"
-Then he turned back toward Graceland and walked back to the house and through the front door.
+Then he turned back toward Graceland, walked back to the house and through the front door.

 My mom - She was the one!
 She was the spunky, “don’t you dare me to do anything unless you want me to do it,” kind of fun mom everybody would be lucky to have!
 She was the one who knocked on the door of Elvis.
 She was the one who was kissed by Elvis.
 Aaron.
 Presley!